Answer all the questions

 Topic: Plot Structure

-⭐ The paragraph builds tension as the crowd approaches the palace, only for Sasu to unexpectedly lead them away.
-This twist creates an anti-climactic moment, subverting the reader’s expectations of a confrontation or siege.
+The paragraph builds tension as the crowd moves toward the palace, but Sasu unexpectedly turns them away.
+This twist defies the expected climax of a confrontation, leading to an anti-climactic moment.

 Read the poem and answer Questions 26 to 30